 These women escape in an ejection pod, and land on a nearby planet, but are quickly taken hostage by the natives.
 The natives drive a sort of pirate-style sailboat on railroad tracks.
+The world is post-apocalyptic and feral.

 Meanwhile, the bounty hunter Wolff, played by Peter Strauss, hears that a reward is being given for the safe return of the three women.
 He changes course to the planet, along with his engineer (played by Andrea Marcovicci).